teyfik-on-it/bugchat/README.md

 ## Prerequisites:
 1. Clone with Git (gets you extra mana) or you can download as zip (boring...)
-    > If you prefer working with hooks, check out the branch [`feature/hooked`](https://github.com/schmiedeone/bugchat/tree/feature/hooked)
+    > If you prefer working with class based components, check out the branch [`master`](https://github.com/schmiedeone/bugchat)
 2. Node v10+

 ## Tasks